-A branch of the San Diego Zoo, 35 mi to the south, the 1,800-acre preserve in the San Pasqual Valley is designed to protect endangered species from around the world.
-Exhibit areas have been carved out of the dry, dusty canyons and mesas to represent the animals' natural habitats in various parts of Africa, the Australian rain forest, and Asian swamps and plains.
+A branch of the San Diego Zoo, 35 miles to the south, the 1,800-acre preserve in the San Pasqual Valley is designed to protect endangered species from around the world.
+Exhibit areas have been carved out of the dry, dusty canyons and mesas to represent the animals' natural habitats in various parts of Africa and Asia.

 The park is as much a botanical garden as a zoo, serving as a "rescue center" for rare and endangered plants.
 Unique gardens include cacti and succulents from Baja California, a bonsai collection, a fuchsia display, native plants, and protea.

 The Lion Camp gives you a close-up view of the king of beasts in a slice of African wilderness complete with sweeping plains and rolling hills.
 As you walk through this exhibit, you can watch the giant cats lounging around through a 40-foot-long window.
 The last stop is a research station where you can see them all around you through glass panels.